saucelabs/sauce-docs/docs/error-reporting/platform-integrations/source-map.md

 }
 ```

-Finally, add the action script `upload` to execute `backtrace-sourcemap` with `package.json` and the build folder as parameters.
-In this example, both `package.json` and the `dist` folder are assumed to be located in the project root directory:
+Finally, add the action script `upload` to run `backtrace-sourcemap` with `package.json` and the build folder as parameters.
+In this example, both the `package.json` and the `dist` folder are assumed to be located in the project root directory:

 ```json
 "scripts": {